"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Appendix: ``nonlinear pullbacks'' for odd functions

 associated with a canonical relation $\Phi\subset T^*M_1\times (-T^*M_2)$.
 There is a parallel construction of a similar mapping of \emph{odd} functions

 Below we give a brief outline of the corresponding statements without repeating the proofs that generally go along the same lines.
-In the same way as the constructions in the main text are based on symplectic geometry of the cotangent bundles of the (super)manifolds involved, the parallel constructions here make use of odd symplectic geometry.
-It is known that there are fundamental differences between even and odd symplectic geometry (see, e.g.,~\cite{tv:laplace1}), but on a formal level many things remain similar. }
+In the same way as the constructions in the main text are based on the symplectic geometry of the cotangent bundles of the (super)manifolds involved, the parallel constructions here make use of odd symplectic geometry.
+It is well known that there are fundamental differences between even and odd symplectic geometry (see, e.g.,~\cite{hov:deltabest,hov:khn1}, \cite{tv:laplace1}), but up to a certain point everything remains similar and it suffices for our purpose.

-\new{ For a supermanifold $M$ consider the anticotangent bundle $\Pi T^*M$.
+For a supermanifold $M$ consider the anticotangent bundle $\Pi T^*M$.
 If $x^a$ are local coordinates on $M$, then on $\Pi T^*M$ we obtain local coordinates $x^a,x^*_a$, where the variables $x^*_a$ have the parities opposite to the parities of the corresponding $x^a$ and they transform as

 The variables $x^a,x^*_a$ form canonically conjugate pairs w.r.t. the odd bracket (the canonical Schouten bracket), where